woohoolabs/zen/README.md

 }
 ```

-By providing the prior configuration to the previous `zen build` command, a `MyApp\Config\Container` class will be
+By providing the prior configuration to the `zen build` command, a `MyApp\Config\Container` class will be
 generated and the compiler will resolve constructor dependencies via type hinting and PHPDoc comments as well as property
 dependencies marked by annotations.

 ### Configuring the container

-So far we only mentioned how to configure the compiler, but we haven't talked about container configuration.
+We only mentioned so far how to configure the compiler, but we haven't talked about container configuration.
 This can
 be done by returning an array of `AbstractContainerConfig` child instances in the `getContainerConfigs()`
 method.
 Let's see an [example]((https://github.com/woohoolabs/zen/blob/master/Config/AbstractContainerConfig.php))
 for the container configuration too!